Cryrdle/on-chain/README.md

 5. getWinners() --> Helper function to return the winners array.

 ### ToDos
-1. Fix the error in addPoints().
-2. Discuss how the game is being played.
-There are two options.
-    - Let the game be fully played out in the front-end and only store the points via addPoints()
-    - Create an makeGuess() function in the smart contract.
-This would add complexity.
 3. Write test and deploy scripts.
 4. Resarch Fathom Blockchain.
 5. where is the coin of the day being stored.